ScottChapman/ST-BTLE-Presence/README.md

     - topic - the full name of the MQTT topic to publish (e.g. `/smartthings/<virtual device name>/presence`)
 - SmartThings
   - Virtual Presence device (one for each device flow above)

+NOTE: To make it easier to run a specific version of Node I recommend running [Node Version Manager](https://github.com/creationix/nvm)